owenadley/MyDocumentation/source/pages/frontendinterviewquestions.rst

 Can you give an example of generating a string with ES6 Template Literals?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+ES6 Template Literals allow for string with embedded js expressions.
+You can also make them multi line strings.
+These are created using backticks

+`string text ${expression} string text`

 Can you give an example of a curry function and why this syntax offers an advantage?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^